-Daily spend limit account
+Daily spending limit account

-Daily spend limit account
+Daily spending limit account

 cd custom-spendlimit-tutorial

-yarn add -D @matterlabs/zksync-contracts @openzeppelin/contracts @openzeppelin/contracts-upgradeable
+yarn add -D @matterlabs/zksync-contracts @openzeppelin/contracts@4.9.5

 import "@matterlabs/hardhat-zksync-deploy";